AnshulJ999/SyncLyrics/README.md

 ## 🤝 Contributing

-Pull requests are welcome!
-Please test your changes on Windows before submitting.
+Pull requests are welcome and encouraged!
+Please test your changes on Windows or HASS before submitting.

 ---